18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-process/index.md

 ### Homework round tips

 - If the assignment is to design and implement a system, you should follow the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) and best practices in the [Clean Code book](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).
 Whatever the system is, design it in a _clean_ way.
-- In the README file, you should describe the System Design's basic steps and draw some diagrams such as the Use cases diagram, Data flow, Sequence diagram, etc. If possible, you can add some images and other helpful information about your design, how to extend some functionalities, etc. For an example of the README file's structure, you can refer to my two projects which are [GRPC + RESTful Model Inference Service](https://github.com/dao-duc-tung/inference-service-grpc-restful) and [Face Detection on UWP using ONNX](https://github.com/dao-duc-tung/face-detection-uwp-onnx).
-No matter how simple the assignment is, show off your deep understanding by writing structured, informative documents.
+- In the `README` file, you should describe the System Design's basic steps and draw some diagrams such as the Use cases diagram, Data flow, Sequence diagram, etc. If possible, you can add some images and other helpful information about your design, how to extend some functionalities, etc. For an example of the `README` file's structure, you can refer to my two projects which are [GRPC + RESTful Model Inference Service](https://github.com/dao-duc-tung/inference-service-grpc-restful) and [Face Detection on UWP using ONNX](https://github.com/dao-duc-tung/face-detection-uwp-onnx).
+No matter how simple the assignment is, show off your deep understanding by writing structured and informative documents.

 ### Offer round tips